 I had personally used scheduled cheat days when I initially lost 50 pounds, and I continue to use them as part of my maintenance plan.

-I also have them built into my Weight Loss Coaching Program.
+I also have them built into my Freedom Weight Loss Coaching program.

 Here’s why I support the use of scheduled cheating.